CHGLongStone/sepher-ehben/docs/corpus/Practice/The-Shadow-Gate.md

 source: 'https://medium.com//@jasonmedland/sepher-ehben-the-shadow-gate-b51cb14eee6b'
 ---

+# Sepher Ehben: Practice — The Shadow Gate

+A Psychological and Musical Journey in 3 parts

 ![](https://cdn-images-1.medium.com/max/800/1*r7B4ksrBU_IKNQmgo9kohA.jpeg)

 ### It matters not that you hear the music, you must feel in your chest to shake your being free of the dross and the deadwood.